Sightseeing on Kauai Island, Hawaii

 The pig is unearthed with a great ceremony.
 It looks pretty disgusting.
 But they take it and pull it off the bone in the kitchen.
 My son later eats it thinking it is chicken, and thoroughly enjoys it.
 It falls apart, it is so tender – well worth a try.
 I myself have the luau fish – which is just delicious – along with taro and other vegetables that have been cooked underground.

 These are the guys who have worked hard unearthing the pig.
-We are pleased to get a picture with them, as there are a lot of people around the place trying to do the same thing.
+We are pleased to get a photograph of them together, as there are a lot of people around the place trying to do the same thing.

-Tip: If you find yourself here, there is a great spot at the sides (a side seating area).
+If you find yourself here, there is a great spot at the sides (side seating area).
 The dancers come in and out through that point, which makes it a great viewing spot.
 Way better than the general seating area I think.